MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/connect-to-arc.md

 Verify you've the following requirements ready:

-* An Azure Kubernetes Service on Azure Stack HCI cluster with atleast 1 Linux worker node that is up and running.
+* An Azure Kubernetes Service on Azure Stack HCI cluster with at least one Linux worker node that is up and running.

 * You'll need a kubeconfig file to access the cluster and cluster-admin role on the cluster for deployment of Arc enabled Kubernetes agents.
 * Have the Azure Kubernetes Service on Azure Stack HCI PowerShell module installed.
 * Azure CLI version 2.3+ is required for installing the Azure Arc enabled Kubernetes CLI extensions.
 [Install Azure CLI](/cli/azure/install-azure-cli?view=azure-cli-latest).
 You can also update to the latest version to ensure that you have Azure CLI version 2.3+.